pspauster/oonee/About.md

 # About

 The network development framework tool uses transit, bicycle theft, employment, and bicycle infrastructure data to help Oonee identify areas for expansion and planning in the New York City metropolitan area.
-The tool creates a score that weighs these criteria, revealing locations where secure bicycle parking will thrive.
+The tool creates a score that weighs these criteria, revealing neighborhoods where secure bicycle parking could thrive.
 By using this tool, Oonee can strengthen public-private partnerships and add value to the station planning process with collaborators.

 # Data sources